 - Preheat oven to 425°F (218°C).
 Spray 12-count muffin pan with nonstick spray.
 Set aside.

-- In a large bowl, whisk the flour, granulated sugar, brown sugar, poppy seeds, baking powder, baking soda, and salt together until thoroughly mixed.
+- In a large bowl, whisk the flour, granulated sugar, poppy seeds, baking powder, baking soda, and salt together until thoroughly mixed.
 Set aside.

 - In a medium bowl, whisk the melted butter, lemon juice, lemon zest, orange juice, and orange zest together until combined.
 Add the eggs, one at a time, whisking after each addition.
-Whisk in the yogurt and vanilla.
+Whisk in the yogurt, milk, and vanilla.
 Pour the wet ingredients into the dry ingredients and gently mix together until no pockets of flour remain.
-Do not overmix.
-The batter is extremely thick.
+Do not over-mix.
+The batter is thick.

 - Spoon the thick batter into the muffin tins, filling them all the way to the top.
 Sprinkle each with coarse sugar.
 Bake for 5 minutes at 425°F (218°C).
 Keeping the muffins in the oven, reduce oven temperature to 375°F (190°C) and continue to bake for 10-13 minutes longer until tops are lightly golden.
 A toothpick inserted in the center should come out clean.
 Allow to cool for 10 minutes.
 Top with additional lemon and/or orange zest if desired (optional).